wh0datboi/CTF-Walkthroughs/SimpleCTF.md

 ```
 Read the file on the home directory to find the first flag.

 # Privilege Escalation
-First we gotta find out what privileges mitch has.

-Running `sudo -l` shows that mitch can run vim with sudo privileges.
+Frist running `sudo -l` shows that mitch can run vim with sudo privileges.

 `sudo vim /etc/shadow` allows us to read encrpyted passwords from accounts on the machine
 copying the encrypted password from /etc/shadow and attempting to crack it could be a potential option, but there is a easier way. <br>